Discover the top employers, best rated schools and helpful travel information as you explore the area. Request relocation information now!

 The Indian River Mall on Highway 60 is Vero Beach’s largest shopping mall.
 Department stores such as Macy’s, Sears, JC Penney’s and Dillard’s are the anchor tenants.
 Indian River Commons and the Vero Beach Mall are additional shopping centers.
 The Vero Beach Fashion Outlets located on the west side of Interstate 95 is where bargain hunters shop for discounted brand name labels.
 There are 218 rated restaurants in Vero Beach according to Yelp.
 Along the Indian River, fresh seafood restaurants and waterfront tiki bars are the most popular dining choices.
 Lemon Tree, Scampi Grill and Ocean Grill are among the best rated restaurants.
 Along the beach in Vero, the Humiston Park Farmer’s Market is open year round on Saturdays.
 Still a citrus producing region, Mom & Pop roadside produce stands are still common to see in the area.

-Vero Beach FL homes average $306k and the city is located in Indian River County.
+Vero Beach FL homes average $138k and the city is located in Indian River County.
 More affordable neighborhoods are located west of Highway US 1 and in the smaller town of Sebastian or city of Fort Pierce.
-The 2012 estimated property tax milage rate is 17.091 per $1000.
+The 2014 estimated property tax milage rate is 16.25 per $1000.
 Visit our library to find help and to learn how to calculate property taxes in Vero Beach Florida.
-The crime index for 2011 per City-Data.com was 275.00, about 10% less than the national average.
-If you're searching for where to retire in Florida, there are a number of Vero Beach neighborhoods we find of interest.

-Ask us for a free Vero Beach Relocation Information
+Ask us for free Vero Beach Relocation Information to learn more about the area.